bogzbonny/yeehaw/_TODO.md

               perpendicular line)
          - radial
            - radiating from a point instead of a line
-     - maybe the gradient moves based on the **LOCAL** screen position. (aka position within the parent)
-   DONE
    - Time gradient
      - should pass in the time with the draw context
    - time and screen position gradient.